ARYANKAUSHIK/CppSheets/README.md

 CppSheets is fully supported on Linux, Windows, and MacOS.
 It should work on other systems as well.
 I will list them here as I test them.

 #### Licensing
-CppSheets is licensed under BSD-3.
+CppSheets is licensed under GPL-3.
 The built-in TinyXML2 library is licensed under the zlib license.
 The included xlnt library is licensed under MIT.
-Qt5 is licensed under LGPL.
+Qt5 is licensed under LGPL and GPL (the Qt Charts module).
 The included Oxygen icons are licensed under LGPL.

 See the wiki for more information.

+##### Licensing Update

+As of version 2, CppSheets is now licensed under the GNU General Public License, version 3.
+Originally, it was licensed under BSD-3.
+The change has to do with the libraries; for graphing support, CppSheets uses the Qt Charts library, which is licensed under the GPL.
+To keep using this library, the license change was necessary.